FuzzySecurity/StandIn/README.md

 # Get a list of all domain controllers
 StandIn.exe --dc

+# Get a list of all trust relationships in the current domain
+StandIn.exe --trust

 # List members of group or list user group membership
 StandIn.exe --group Literarum